Here’s to a healthier winter

-- anyone at least six months old and older
+- Anyone at least six months old and older

-- people with chronic health conditions like asthma, diabetes or heart and lung disease
+- People with chronic health conditions like asthma, diabetes or heart and lung disease

-- pregnant women
+- Pregnant women

-- people age 65 years and older
+- People age 65 years and older

-- healthcare workers
+- Healthcare workers

-- caregivers of those at high risk of serious flu illness
+- Caregivers of those at high risk of serious flu illness

-When not to get a flu shot
+Who should not get a flu shot

-- people who have a severe allergy to chicken eggs
+- People who have a severe allergy to chicken eggs

-- people who have had a severe reaction to an influenza vaccination
+- People who have had a severe reaction to an influenza vaccination